Funeral: Buddhist

-A Buddhist funeral marks the transition from one life to the next for the deceased.
-It also reminds the living of their own mortality.
+In many Buddhist traditions, funerals are intended not only to commemorate the deceased but also to assist their transition into a future rebirth.
+Merit-making activities, ritual chanting, and offerings are commonly performed on behalf of the dead.
+In Theravada Buddhist funerals, monks also commonly chant scriptural verses to remind mourners of the impermanence and suffering of life.
+In Tibetan Buddhism, death is often understood as a transitional process rather than a final ending, and religious practice is believed to influence the deceased's journey and future rebirth.
 Cremation is the preferred choice, although burial is also allowed.
-Buddhists in Tibet perform sky burials where the body is exposed to be eaten by vultures.
+Buddhists in Tibet perform sky burials, where the body is exposed to be eaten by vultures.
 The body is dissected with a blade on the mountain top before the exposure.
 Crying and wailing is discouraged and the rogyapas (body breakers who perform the ritual) laugh as if they are doing farm work.
 Tibetan Buddhists believe that a lighthearted atmosphere during the funeral helps the soul of the dead to get a better afterlife.
-After the vultures consume all the flesh the rogpyas smash the bones into pieces and mix them with tsampa to feed to the vultures.
+After the vultures consume all the flesh, the rogpyas smash the bones into pieces and mix them with tsampa to feed to the vultures.
+In Tibetan Buddhism, signs such as retained bodily warmth and delayed decomposition may be interpreted as evidence of spiritual accomplishment and a "good death".